Table of Contents

-Career in Japan
+Ichiro’s Career in Japan

-Career in the United States
+Ichiro’s Career in the United States

 In 2001, Ichiro signed with the Seattle Mariners and became the first Japanese position player in the history of Major League Baseball (MLB) in the United States.
-Before the beginning of the season, a plethora of baseball fans, both Japanese people and Americans, cast doubt on his success; they derided his body as ‘too feeble’ to play among the giant players in MLB, and also belittled the Japanese baseball league as ‘the second or third tier of MLB’.
-One of the most ill-famed denunciations was made by the EPSN baseball broadcaster Rob Dibble, who audaciously declared on the air, ‘I will run naked through Times Square in the dead of winter if Ichiro wins the batting title”.
+Before the season kicked off, a plethora of baseball fans, both Japanese and American, had cast doubt on his success, deriding his body as “too feeble” to play among giant players in MLB, and belittling the Japanese baseball league as “the second/third tier of MLB”.
+One of the most ill-famed denunciations was made by the EPSN baseball broadcaster Rob Dibble, who audaciously declared on the air, “I will run naked through Times Square in the dead of winter if Ichiro wins the batting title”.

-(Video: Ichiro’s ‘laser beam’ to the 3rd base in his rookie year)
+(Video: Ichiro’s “laser beam” to the 3rd base in his rookie year)

 Mid to Late Career in MLB

-In total, he amassed 4367 hits throughout his professional career in Japan (1278 hits for 9 years) and the U.S (3089 hits for 19 years), and that number is registered by the Guinness World Record as the most base hits in professional baseball games in the world.
-When he broke the record, he said during the interview that he was proud of having achieved what people around him laughed at the improbability of — to become a professional baseball player, and to achieve the highest batting average in MLB, just to name a few.
-His extraordinary success across the ocean has inspired a myriad of Japanese people, and shown us how important and beautiful it is to pursue our goals in our lives.
-As a baseball fan, I am very delighted that I was able to witness and celebrate a great number of those special moments in his career.
+In total, he produced 4367 hits throughout his professional career in Japan (1278 hits for 9 years) and the U.S (3089 hits for 19 years), and this number is registered by the Guinness World Record as the most base hits in professional baseball games in the world.
+When he broke this record, he said during the interview that he is really proud of himself for having achieved what people around him had laughed at and discarded as impossible, e.g. to be a professional baseball player; to achieve the highest batting average in MLB; just to name a few.
+His extraordinary success across the ocean has inspired a myriad of Japanese baseball fans, and shown us how important and beautiful it is to pursue our goals throughout our lives.
+As a Japanese baseball fan, I am deeply delighted and grateful for the fact that I was able to see and celebrate a great number of the special moments in his career.

 (Tweet: Ichiro’s curtain call at his final game at the Tokyo Dome)